-VeRMiS is a multi-centre study to assess the effectiveness of vestibular rehabilitation in people with MS.
+VeRMiS is a multi-centre randomised controlled study to assess the effectiveness of vestibular rehabilitation in people with MS.

-This website provides a range of information about the study, and resources both for people affected by MS and physiotherapists, which we hope you will find helpful.
-The content of this website will be updated to keep you informed of our progress.
+This website provides a range of information about the study, and will include resources both for people affected by MS and physiotherapists once our results are available in early 2022.